TheImagingSource/tiscamera/doc/pages/tutorial.rst

 For this ``git`` has to be installed.

-After this change into the tiscamera directory and create a build directory:
+Now change into the tiscamera directory and create a build directory:

 .. code-block:: sh

+   cd tiscamera
    mkdir build

 Dependencies